Home » Parrotlet Beak Health — A Care Guide for Beginners!

 Scissor Beak

-Scissor beak (crooked beak) when the upper and lower beaks are misaligned.
+Scissor beak (crooked beak) is when the upper and lower beaks are misaligned.
 Usually, this condition causes the rhinotheca to lean to the left and the gnathotheca to the right, or vice versa.

-A vet will demonstrate physical exercises that enable you to guide both parts of the beak back into position.
+A vet will demonstrate exercises that enable you to guide both parts of the beak back into position.
 This will be easier if the parrotlet is young, as the beak will be softer and more pliable.

 Pitting

 Parrotlets’ beaks are usually smooth and free from pits and indentations.
-The constant regeneration of keratin means that small holes should gradually repair themselves.
+The constant regeneration of β-keratin means that small holes should gradually repair themselves.

 Holes can also compromise the integrity of the beak, leading to cracks and breakage.